agharsallah/night-vision-data/README.md

 This project adheres to  [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.

+## How to install
+1. Install mongo db on your machine or proveide a link to a hosted instance
+2. Open mongo db
+3. Import the data of the election lists in the database :
+    * go to  `./data` and execute `mongoimport --db night-vision-data --collection lists --type json  --file  ./AllList.json --jsonArray`
+4. Start the backend server (node.js) go to `./backend` and type `npm start`
+5. Start the front-end (React - webpack) go to `./ frontend ` and type `npm start`
+6. open the browser ` localhost:3000`

 ## Licence
 [MIT](LICENSE)